The Dead Dance: Promotion and release

 In late August 2025, Gaga teased the song during a virtual "meet and greet" event on the gaming platform Roblox, where she and fans designed Mayhem-inspired outfits for a Dress to Impress catwalk competition.
 She later confirmed her participation by sharing a photo of herself playing the game on an iPad with the caption, "In case you were wondering if it was me".
 On August 28, Gaga made a surprise appearance at joint between Netflix and Spotify, Wednesday "Graveyard Gala" event in New York City, where she officially announced "The Dead Dance" and previewed the track for attendees inside themed coffins.

-The song was released on September 3, 2025, coinciding with the release of the second half of the second season of Wednesday.
+"The Dead Dance" was released on September 3, 2025, for digital download and streaming via Interscope Records, coinciding with the second half of the second season of Wednesday.
+It was sent to radio airplay in Italy the following day through Universal, and to contemporary hit radio in the United States on September 9, 2025, by Interscope.
 The season featured the song in the seventh episode "Woe Me the Money", in which Enid (Emma Myers) and Agnes (Evie Templeton) perform a dance during the Nevermore Gala as a distraction.
+The choreography was developed during filming using a click track and a stand-in song with a similar tempo, as the final track was not played on set.
 Gaga herself also appeared as new character Rosaline Rotwood in the preceding episode, "Woe Thyself".

 On September 2, Gaga unveiled the single's cover art and confirmed the release schedule for the track and its accompanying music video through a social media post.
-Shortly after, the track was also added to the digital tracklist of Mayhem on streaming platforms, making it the album's latest single.
+Shortly after, the track was also added to the digital tracklist of Mayhem on streaming platforms as the ninth track, making it the album's latest single.
+On 30 October 2025, Gaga attended a Mayhem-themed Halloween event held in collaboration with YouTube at Barcelona's La Paloma venue, where she danced along to some of her songs, including doing the choreography of "The Dead Dance".